Depaving “liberates the soil”

 Native species, especially trees, will be planted to act as filters and sponges for polluted stormwater/runoff and restore the natural hydrological cycle.

-The primal act of depaving will capture attention and help communities understand the value of ecological approaches to stormwater management.
-It will engage people throughout the community – home owners, businesses, institutions, governments – in replacing hard surfaces with greenspace and adopting the other strategies for onsite stormwater retention, filtering, and infiltration that are promoted by the RAIN program.
+The primal act of depaving captures attention and helps communities understand the value of ecological approaches to stormwater management.
+It engages people throughout the community – home owners, businesses, institutions, governments – in replacing hard surfaces with greenspace and adopting the other strategies for onsite stormwater retention, filtering, and infiltration that are promoted by our RAIN program.